 - Filed Documents and Filing Dates

-This information is incredibly helpful if you’re trying to contact another business, or just checking up on your own.
-But, again, if you only want to see if a name’s available, you need to do so via postal mail.
+This information is incredibly helpful if you’re trying to contact the members or managers of another business, or just checking up on your own.

 If your LLC is domestic (formed in California), your only option is to start brainstorming ideas for a different one.
 Just don’t use one that’s too similar.
-Then, when you’ve found an acceptable, available name, go ahead and reserve it.
+Then, when you’ve found an acceptable, available name, go ahead and either form your LLC or reserve the name for future use.

 There are some additional steps if you run a foreign LLC, though.
 You’ve already been operating under a business name in other states, but if that name is unavailable in California, you will need to provide an “alternate name.”
 This is the name that you will use in California only.
 To register an alternate name, provide it on your Application to Register when you file for foreign qualification.

-How to Make an California LLC Name Distinguishable
+How to Make a California LLC Name Distinguishable

 All California business names, actual or alternate, registered or reserved, must adhere to the state’s naming requirements.
 They state that your LLC name must: